pancake-library/pancake/documentation/functions/pancake.find().md

 ## Outputs

-- `found_table` <- This is the first table that macthes your research!
+- `found_table` <- This is the first table that matches your research!
  * `i` <- This is the position of target table in the parent table

 ## Example and how it works